Skip to Content

 Lucia Page Sander

-This is Lucia's fourth semester on staff and her first as a Social Media Editor-in-Chief.
-When she's not playing soccer for the Michigan Jaguars or competing for Lily Weightlifting, you can find her in the garden, watching tennis with her family, or jumping on her mini trampoline.
-Lucia loves surfing, doing the Wordle, climbing trees, and munching on cherry tomatoes.
-She is beyond excited to see what this year brings both inside and outside room 300.
+This is Lucia's sixth semester on staff, third as an Editor-in-Chief, and first as a Print Editor-in-Chief.
+When she's not playing soccer for the Michigan Jaguars, competing for Lily Weightlifting, or enjoying her many responsibilities at CHS, you can find her in the Huron River, on the phone with last year's Communicator EICs, or jumping on her mini trampoline.
+Lucia loves surfing, watermelon, all things agriculture, and is in the process of learning how to predict the weather using clouds and enjoy long-distance running.
+She is anticipating a spectacular final year at Community and the helm of The Communicator.